owasp-modsecurity/ModSecurity/README.md

 Currently, libmodsecurity is known to be compatible with the following
 Connectors: ModSecurity Nginx Connector (ModSecurity-nginx).

-_Notice: This project is under development and it is NOT ready to be placed in production yet.
-It currently does not support all the operators and/or actions of the SecRules language, yet._

 ### What is the difference between this project and the old ModSecurity (v2.x.x)?